-PARIS-If a medieval Moor-Ish king died on the eve of battle, retainers would dress his stiffened corpse, bind it astride a warhorse, and lead it against the enemy to encourage the troops.
+PARIS-If a medieval Moor-Ish king died on the eve of bat-tle, retainers would dress his stiffened corpse, bind it astride a warhorse, and lead it against the enemy to encourage the troops.
 The system worked well and was adopted by the Span-ards when El Cid fought the Moors.

 Now we find the relic of Bertrand Russeil, this century's most distinguished philosopher, led into battle as a totem for the extreme left.
-The charger carrying the 94-year-old logician's intellectual remains is his young friend, an American expatriate named Ralph Schoenman.
+The charger carrying the 34-year-old logiciarlying the orygeneous logi-cian's intellectual remains is his young friend, an American expatriate named Ralph Schoenman.